 You will most commonly see "SUP" for sups that have been approved for check-in.
 These generally include the sup's title, which can be copied and pasted into the public note area of the check-in box.
 They often contain info about which issue the sup first appeared with, which could help you determine if it should be reviewed to become a named sup.

-If you receive a sup that is not listed in these notes, it has probably not been reviewed and will need to be passed along to the Serials Processing Specialist before being checked in.
+If you receive a sup that is not listed in these notes, it has probably not been reviewed and will need to be passed along to the Receiving Specialist before being checked in.

 You'll also notice that a couple of these sups specify "bind with title" or "discard at time of bind."
 These types of notes have to do with what will happen to the sup when it comes time to bind the issues of the title into a bound volume.
 These instructions should be added to the staff note area of the sup's check-in box and written on the strip if the sup was a glued-in item.